ManoelWeber/unet-sam/readme.txt

 * train_unet.py: trains a U-Net model using the masks generated in the previous step;
 * unet_sam.py: applies the hybrid U-Net + SAM pipeline, where U-Net generates a preliminary wear region and SAM refines the final segmentation.

+## Auxiliary Scripts
+In addition to the main pipeline scripts, this repository also includes auxiliary scripts used for manual annotation, metric calculation, statistical analysis, and result visualization.
+These scripts are not required to run the core U-Net + SAM segmentation pipeline, but they were used to support the evaluation and presentation of the results.
+The auxiliary scripts include:

+* manual.py: provides an interactive interface for manually annotating wear regions and saving binary reference masks;
+* metricas.py: calculates complete segmentation and geometric metrics, including IoU, precision, recall, F1-Score, area difference, VB difference, and Hausdorff Distance;
+* iou.py: calculates IoU values between reference masks and predicted masks;
+* boxplot.py: generates boxplots and statistical summaries from the metric results;
+* plot_res.py: creates visual comparison images showing the contours of manual and predicted masks;
+* mann-whitney.py: performs the Mann-Whitney statistical test used to compare VB percentage errors between wear magnitude groups.

+These scripts are intended for post-processing and analysis after the segmentation masks have been generated.
+Therefore, they depend on the outputs produced by the main scripts and on the availability of reference masks.
+They can be used to reproduce the quantitative metrics, figures, and statistical analyses reported in the study.

 ## Pipeline Overview

 The workflow is organized into three main stages.